ericyang91/RTDS_Python/README.md

 - **Creating a Dictionary:**
   - `dict(**kwarg)` - Constructs a dictionary from *keyword arguments*.
     - Example: `dict(a=1, b=2)`
     - Note, in the case of keyword arguments, the keys must be valid identifiers, which means they do not need quotation marks.
-Valid identifiers are typically simple names like a, b, etc. For string values, they must always be enclosed in quotation marks.
+Valid identifiers are typically simple names like a, b, etc.
-  - `dict(MAPPING, **kwarg)` - Constructs a dictionary from a mapping.
-Any additional keyword arguments are added to the dictionary.
     - Example: `dict(zip(['a', 'b'], [1, 2]), c=3, d=4)`
   - `{'a':1, 'b':2, 'c':3}`